Democratic infighting. Republican attacks. Lots of female candidates. And overall chaos.

 Cruz came out swinging.

 Beto is a popular shorthand for Robert in the Hispanic community, but O’Rourke is not Hispanic.
-Growing up in Texas, O’Rourke said his parents called him Beto from the beginning and pointed to a picture with him in a “Beto” sweatshirt as a child.
+Growing up in Texas, O’Rourke said his parents called him Beto from the beginning and pointed to a picture of him in a “Beto” sweatshirt as a child.

 Cruz followed up on his ad with a swirl of media interviews.
 He clearly wanted to talk about the ad and go after O’Rourke.
 Get ready for a lot of mudslinging over the next several months.